borisblizzard/liteser/readme.txt

 deserialization procedures.

 Limitations:
-Keep in mind that you are limited to defining serializable variables only within one of the scopes (public, protected, private, etc.).
+- Keep in mind that you are limited to defining serializable variables only within one of the scopes (public, protected, private, etc.).
+- Make sure that there is a white space between the type and the variable name.
+Something like "(float)anotherVar" will not work while "(float) anotherVar" will.
+This is necessary due to how C++ processes macros.

 ------------------------------------------------------------------------------------------------------